Welcome to another week of Dear Duolingo, an advice column just for language learners. Catch up on past installments here.

 But of course, the associations have gotten messier over time and there are plenty of words in each category that don’t end with that most-common sound.
 That’s because grammatical rules and pronunciations are always changing, so patterns that were (kind of) clear at earlier stages of the language may not be transparent forever.

-That's why those sounds you associate with each category only work for most but not nearly all of the words in that category.
-Old Latin noun categories got changed and combined, and speakers had to figure out what to do with words as they continued to evolve and change.
+Old Latin noun categories got changed and combined, and speakers had to figure out what to do with words as they continued to evolve.

 There’s no simple answer

-Grammatical gender is evidence of a long, complex history of a language's grammar, and it’s never easy to answer “why” certain rules exist in a language.
-Humans naturally look for meaning and patterns, across lots of domains, and that's why we're such good language learners!
-Next time on Dear Duolingo we'll get into the gender patterns of a few languages and offer some ideas for learning gender in a new language.
-And remember to submit your questions about language and learning to Dear Duolingo!
+Grammatical gender is evidence of a long, complex history of a language’s grammar, and it’s never easy to answer why certain rules exist in a language.
+Humans naturally look for meaning and patterns, across lots of domains, and that’s why we’re such good language learners!
+In part two of this Dear Duolingo topic, we’ll get into the gender patterns of a few languages and offer some ideas for learning gender in a new language.